-- a) Riding out of control (Horse clearly not responding to the Athletes restraining or driving aids). - b) Riding fences too fast or too slow. - c) Repeatedly standing off fences too far (pushing the Horse to the foot of the fence, firing the Horse to the fence). - d) Repeatedly being ahead or behind the Horse movement when jumping. - e) Series of dangerous jumps. - f) Severe lack of responsiveness from the Horse or the Athlete. - g) Continuing after three clear refusals a fall or any form of elimination.
+- Riding out of control (Horse clearly not responding to the Athletes restraining or driving aids). - b) Riding fences too fast or too slow. - c) Repeatedly standing off fences too far (pushing the Horse to the foot of the fence, firing the Horse to the fence). - d) Repeatedly being ahead or behind the Horse movement when jumping. - e) Series of dangerous jumps. - f) Severe lack of responsiveness from the Horse or the Athlete. - g) Continuing after three clear refusals, a fall, or any form of elimination will entail a Yellow